 The following well-balanced and nutritious Friendship Meals will be served for lunch at the Great Bend Senior Center, 2005 Kansas Ave.
 Meals are served with milk; donations for coffee and tea are accepted.

-Chris and Sharnelle Herrman announce the birth of their son, Brayden Carter Herrman, on March 19 at Great Bend Regional Hospital.
-He weighed 8 lbs.
+Wayne and Brooke Cook announce the birth of their son, Laken Lawrence Cook, on Oct.
+30 at Great Bend Regional Hospital.
+He weighed 7 lbs.
 4 oz. and was 19 in. long.
-He has a big brother, Hunter Herrman.

 Great Bend High School girls' golf team hosted the Western Athletic Conference schools for a golf invitational on Tuesday.

 The upcoming Elvis Tribute concert at Great Bend's American Legion will feature Frank Werth & the Vibrations.
 An article in Sunday's Great Bend Tribune said the backup group would be on tape.
 While the soundman uses tracks for the instrumentation, the Vibrations is a four-person vocal group that joins Werth for a live show known as Frank's Attribute To Elvis, or F.A.T.E.
 The benefit concert will be from 7-9 p.m.
 Saturday, Oct.
 11, at the Argonne Post 180, 1011 Kansas Ave.